KingKai-1906/sr.kaio-seasoning/seasoning.md

    A personal touch within this truly majestic guide called The Phoenix Flavour.
 Don't intended to change the core *Vanilla+* approach beneath it, but just paint it with my own colors instead.
 ---

-  As an enthusiast of The Elder Scrolls universe and of Phoenix's majestic Skyrim SE guide, [The Phoenix Flavour](https://thephoenixflavour.com/), I've decided to try my luck with some aspects of modding guide.

-  But as I lack the time and expertise to curate and mantain an entire guide, I thought about doing something less than a full guide, thus the idea of *seasoning* came to light.

-  A *seasoning* is just a small follow-up guide to point-wise changes, just to polish a guide to personal tastes, without harming its core idea and without making the users have a chore to make these changes.
-It's less than a fork, since it depends on the main guide.

-  So, here's my first one, **Sr. Kaio Seasoning for TPF**, enjoy!

 ## 1 - Introduction
   My idea was just to put my personal touch within this truly majestic guide called The Phoenix Flavour.
 I don't intend to change the core *Vanilla+* approach beneath it, but just paint it with my own colors instead.